mbroz2/quarkus-workshop-langchain4j/docs/docs/section-2/step-03.md

 ## Before You Begin

+You can either use the code from `step-01` and continue from there, or check the final code of the step located in the `step-03` directory.

+??? important "Do not forget to close the application"
+    If you have the application running from the previous step and decide to use the `step-03` directory, make sure to stop it (CTRL+C) before continuing.

 If you are continuing to build the app in the `step-01` directory, start by copying some files (which don't relate to the experience of building agentic AI apps) from `step-03`.
 Run the following command from your `section-2` directory: